4/30/2007

 How could the Author of Life, who lived in a perfect place before coming to this insignificant planet, be subjected to the most cruel indignity by the very people whom He created?
 Unthinkable?
 He could have unleashed His power and punished all sinners to oblivion.

 But He didn’t.
-He cried, “Eli, Eli, Lama Sabachthani?"—endured it all, and died, so I may be clean and free.
+He cried, “Eli, Eli, Lama Sabachthani?"—endured it all, and died, so I may be clean and free from the slavery of sin.
 Unthinkable indeed.

 Oh, what grace.